 How do I apply?

 UCT is part of the National Student Financial Aid Scheme (NSFAS) student-centred application model.
 All students and applicants that require financial support must apply to NSFAS.
-Unsuccessful NSFAS applications on income exceeding R350 000 will be sent an application for GAP funding eligibility assessment.
+Unsuccessful NSFAS applications on income exceeding R350 000 can contact the Student Financial Aid office for a GAP funding eligibility assessment.

 Use the link below to the NSFAS website to register and proceed to complete your on-line application during the NSFAS application window.

 When will I know if I am eligible for GAP funding?

 Once we receive the application back from you, the application will be evaluated, and the outcome communicated to you.
 It is therefore important to submit a properly completed application with all supporting documents to ensure no unnecessary delays.

 All applications are checked against the following eligibility criteria: